-The Group's key assets are the Olaroz Lithium Facility, the boron mines and processing facilities of Borax Argentina and a portfolio of brine exploration projects.
+The Group's key assets are the Olaroz Lithium Facility, the boron mines and processing facilities of Borax Argentina.
 They are all located in northern Argentina.

 The Company's key properties are owned and held by Argentine operating company (ORE 66.5%), Sales de Jujuy S.A ("SDJ") and contain those properties associated with the Olaroz Lithium Facility.
 Orocobre's partners in SDJ are Toyota Tsusho Corporation ("TTC") (25%) and "JEMSE" (8.5%).